alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 ## PSK provisioning

 As indicated in [TR-10-13][], the provisioning of PSK(s) in devices supporting the PEP technology is under the control of the device manufacturer.
-This process MUST be performed by an Administrator in a secure way through a proprietary device configuration interface, using a secure communication method and secure storage for the information in the device.
+This operation MUST be performed by an Administrator through a secure provisioning process, using a proprietary device configuration interface, secure communication methods, and secure storage for information within the device.
 Secure communication and storage MUST follow industry-recognized best practices to ensure confidentiality, integrity, and protection against unauthorized access during provisioning and configuration.
 An NMOS API MUST NOT allow the provisioning of PSK in devices.
 Refer to the section "Key distribution" of [TR-10-13][] for more details about the keys distribution/provisioning process.

-The PSK provisioning is intentionally kept under the control of the device manufacturer, allowing flexibility in implementation methods to accommodate diverse environments and security requirements.
+The PSK provisioning is intentionally kept under the control of the device manufacturer, providing flexibility in implementation methods to accommodate diverse deployment environments and security requirements.
 While PSK provisioning mechanisms are not defined at the PEP level, they MUST ensure confidentiality of PSKs during provisioning and storage and unambiguous identification of each PSK.

 ### Identification

 A PSK has a value and a size (128, 256, or 512 bits).
 Each PSK is identified by a `key_id`, which MUST be unique among all devices within a network under a given administrative authority.
 This ensures that each PSK is uniquely identifiable across devices in the network and prevents ambiguity or potential security risks arising from duplicate key associations.
 Only one `key_id` SHOULD be associated with a given PSK value.
 For high-security deployments, only one `key_id` MUST be associated with a given PSK value.
-If a device spawn multiple administrative authorities, the various authorities MUST use an identical definition (value, size, `key_id`) of the shared PSK(s).
+If a device spans multiple administrative authorities, the various authorities MUST use an identical definition (value, size, `key_id`) of the shared PSK(s).
 The key provisioning process MUST ensure that, for a given `key_id`, all devices within the network under a given administrative authority receive the same PSK value and size.

-> Note: The [TR-10-13][] technical recommendation imposes precise requirements about the identification of the PSK size to the vendor specific PSK provisioning API.
+> Note: The [TR-10-13][] technical recommendation imposes precise requirements about the identification of the PSK size to the vendor-specific PSK provisioning API.

-To simplify the management PSK Administrators SHOULD use either a) only PSK of 128 bit or b) only PSK of 256 adn 512 bit.
+To simplify the management PSK, Administrators SHOULD either a) use only PSK of 128 bit or b) use only PSK of 256 and 512 bit.

 ### Association

 A device MAY be provisioned with multiple PSK.
 For a Sender device each Sender using privacy encryption MUST be associated with a provisioned PSK through its `key_id`.
 For a Receiver device each Receiver using privacy encryption MUST be associated with a set of allowed provisioned PSK through their `key_id`.
 A Receiver MUST populate the constraints associated with the IS-05 extended `ext_privacy_key_id` transport parameter with all the `key_id` values allowed by the Receiver.
 A Receiver using privacy encryption becomes associated with one such provisioned PSK through its `key_id` at activation time.
-A Receiver MUST fail the activation if the provided `key_id` is not provisioned in the Receiver device or not present in the Receiver `ext_privacy_key_id` transport parameter constraints.
+A Receiver MUST fail the activation if the provided `key_id` is not provisioned in the Receiver device or is not included within the Receiver's `ext_privacy_key_id` transport parameter constraints.

 ## Parameters

-The [TR-10-13][] technical recommendation defines the following parameters that are accessible as IS-05 extended transport parameters and constraints, and also as a `privacy` attribute parameters in an SDP transport file.
+The [TR-10-13][] technical recommendation defines the following parameters that are accessible as IS-05 extended transport parameters and constraints, as well as `privacy` attribute parameters in an SDP transport file.

 Transport Parameter Name | Type | SDP Name | Sender | Receiver
  --- | --- | --- | --- | ---